pine-lang/pine-lang/README.md

 I should start using something like a parsec library and have a formal specification for the syntax at this point.

-### [ ] Keep track of the context `entity`
-The indexed operations should contain the `entity` as well so that we don't have to look at previous operations to figure out which entity is being used